Fayez Sarofim & Co Sells 835 Shares of Kimberly-Clark Co. (NYSE:KMB)

-Fayez Sarofim & Co reduced its holdings in Kimberly-Clark Co.
-(NYSE:KMB – Get Rating) by 9.5% during the third quarter, Holdings Channel.com reports.
-The fund owned 7,964 shares of the company’s stock after selling 835 shares during the quarter.
-Fayez Sarofim & Co’s holdings in Kimberly-Clark were worth $896,000 at the end of the most recent reporting period.
+Fayez Sarofim & Co lowered its stake in Kimberly-Clark Co.
+(NYSE:KMB – Get Rating) by 9.5% during the third quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 7,964 shares of the company’s stock after selling 835 shares during the period.
+Fayez Sarofim & Co’s holdings in Kimberly-Clark were worth $896,000 as of its most recent filing with the SEC.

-A number of other institutional investors have also added to or reduced their stakes in KMB.
-New Millennium Group LLC bought a new position in shares of Kimberly-Clark during the 2nd quarter valued at about $27,000.
-Wagner Wealth Management LLC bought a new position in Kimberly-Clark during the 2nd quarter worth approximately $28,000.
-Newbridge Financial Services Group Inc. grew its position in Kimberly-Clark by 103.4% during the 3rd quarter.
-Newbridge Financial Services Group Inc. now owns 364 shares of the company’s stock worth $41,000 after acquiring an additional 185 shares during the last quarter.
-Carolinas Wealth Consulting LLC grew its position in Kimberly-Clark by 5,145.0% during the 2nd quarter.
-Carolinas Wealth Consulting LLC now owns 13,165 shares of the company’s stock worth $48,000 after acquiring an additional 12,914 shares during the last quarter.
-Finally, Missouri Trust & Investment Co grew its position in Kimberly-Clark by 72.7% during the 3rd quarter.
-Missouri Trust & Investment Co now owns 475 shares of the company’s stock worth $53,000 after acquiring an additional 200 shares during the last quarter.
-74.16% of the stock is currently owned by institutional investors.
+Other hedge funds also recently modified their holdings of the company.
+Cowa LLC bought a new position in Kimberly-Clark in the first quarter valued at about $54,000.
+Federated Hermes Inc. grew its position in Kimberly-Clark by 44.6% in the second quarter.
+Federated Hermes Inc. now owns 2,498,984 shares of the company’s stock valued at $337,738,000 after acquiring an additional 770,620 shares during the last quarter.
+Prudential Financial Inc. grew its position in Kimberly-Clark by 202.4% in the second quarter.
+Prudential Financial Inc. now owns 975,388 shares of the company’s stock valued at $131,818,000 after acquiring an additional 652,880 shares during the last quarter.
+State Street Corp grew its position in Kimberly-Clark by 3.4% in the second quarter.
+State Street Corp now owns 18,658,870 shares of the company’s stock valued at $2,542,866,000 after acquiring an additional 606,657 shares during the last quarter.
+Finally, Vanguard Group Inc. grew its position in Kimberly-Clark by 1.7% in the third quarter.
+Vanguard Group Inc. now owns 29,125,608 shares of the company’s stock valued at $3,277,796,000 after acquiring an additional 489,598 shares during the last quarter.
+Institutional investors own 74.16% of the company’s stock.

-KMB has been the topic of several recent research reports.
-Jefferies Financial Group lowered Kimberly-Clark from a “buy” rating to a “hold” rating and raised their price target for the stock from $137.00 to $139.00 in a research report on Wednesday, January 4th.
-StockNews.com lowered Kimberly-Clark from a “buy” rating to a “hold” rating in a research report on Wednesday, February 8th.
-Wells Fargo & Company reduced their price target on Kimberly-Clark from $135.00 to $125.00 and set an “equal weight” rating on the stock in a research report on Thursday, January 26th.
-Barclays dropped their price objective on Kimberly-Clark from $146.00 to $126.00 and set an “equal weight” rating for the company in a report on Friday, January 27th.
-Finally, Deutsche Bank Aktiengesellschaft dropped their price objective on Kimberly-Clark from $124.00 to $122.00 in a report on Thursday, January 26th.
-Three analysts have rated the stock with a sell rating, nine have given a hold rating and one has given a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $128.00.
+KMB has been the topic of a number of recent analyst reports.
+Deutsche Bank Aktiengesellschaft decreased their target price on Kimberly-Clark from $124.00 to $122.00 in a research report on Thursday, January 26th.
+JPMorgan Chase & Co. lifted their price target on Kimberly-Clark from $124.00 to $125.00 and gave the company an “underweight” rating in a research note on Thursday, January 26th.
+Jefferies Financial Group lowered Kimberly-Clark from a “buy” rating to a “hold” rating and lifted their price target for the company from $137.00 to $139.00 in a research note on Wednesday, January 4th.
+Wells Fargo & Company cut their price target on Kimberly-Clark from $135.00 to $125.00 and set an “equal weight” rating on the stock in a research note on Thursday, January 26th.
+Finally, Citigroup initiated coverage on Kimberly-Clark in a research note on Thursday, February 16th.
+They set a “sell” rating and a $120.00 price target on the stock.
+Three investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and one has issued a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of “Hold” and an average price target of $128.00.

-Kimberly-Clark (NYSE:KMB – Get Rating) last announced its quarterly earnings data on Wednesday, January 25th.
-The company reported $1.54 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.51 by $0.03.
-The business had revenue of $4.96 billion during the quarter, compared to analysts’ expectations of $4.99 billion.
+Kimberly-Clark (NYSE:KMB – Get Rating) last issued its quarterly earnings results on Wednesday, January 25th.
+The company reported $1.54 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.51 by $0.03.
 Kimberly-Clark had a return on equity of 264.67% and a net margin of 9.59%.
-The firm’s quarterly revenue was up .0% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $1.30 earnings per share.
-Equities research analysts predict that Kimberly-Clark Co. will post 5.92 earnings per share for the current fiscal year.
+The firm had revenue of $4.96 billion for the quarter, compared to analyst estimates of $4.99 billion.
+During the same period in the previous year, the firm earned $1.30 earnings per share.
+The company’s revenue was up .0% compared to the same quarter last year.
+On average, equities analysts anticipate that Kimberly-Clark Co. will post 5.92 EPS for the current year.

 Kimberly-Clark Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 4th.
-Shareholders of record on Friday, March 10th will be paid a dividend of $1.18 per share.
-This is a boost from Kimberly-Clark’s previous quarterly dividend of $1.16.
-The ex-dividend date is Thursday, March 9th.
-This represents a $4.72 dividend on an annualized basis and a yield of 3.83%.
-Kimberly-Clark’s payout ratio is presently 82.52%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, April 4th.
+Shareholders of record on Friday, March 10th will be paid a $1.18 dividend.
+The ex-dividend date of this dividend is Thursday, March 9th.
+This is a positive change from Kimberly-Clark’s previous quarterly dividend of $1.16.
+This represents a $4.72 annualized dividend and a yield of 3.83%.
+Kimberly-Clark’s payout ratio is 82.52%.

 Kimberly-Clark Corp. engages in the manufacture and marketing of products made from natural or synthetic fibers.
 It operates through the following segments: Personal Care, Consumer Tissue, and K-C Professional.
 The Personal Care segment offers disposable diapers, training and youth pants, swim pants, baby wipes, feminine and incontinence care products, and other related products.